Quick Guide to Health Insurance Marketplaces

 Although Medicaid applications are accepted all year round, there are two Marketplace enrollment periods: the Open Enrollment Period (OEP) and the Special Enrollment Period (SEP).

-The 2024 Marketplace OEP is from November 1, 2023, through January 15, 2024.
+Starting in the Fall of 2026 for the 2027 plan year, the Marketplace OEP will be from November 1, 2026, through December 15, 2026.
 The earliest plans can begin is January 1.
-If you want your plan to begin on January 1, 2024, you must enroll by December 15, 2023.
-States that run their own Marketplaces may have different OEPs.
+States that run their own Marketplace may extend open enrollment to December 31, 2026.
 Visit your state's marketplace for more information.

 When you lose coverage or have a life-changing event, you may qualify for a SEP.
 You can enroll in a Marketplace plan through a 60-day SEP, for reasons that include: